Azure/azure-powershell/documentation/RFC/RFC0002-SubscriptionList-in-Get.md

   - _Your prefered default behavior_

-- Should the default behavior be only looking at the default subscriptions?
+- Should we provide a cmdlet to select a subset of subscriptions as the default, or would you prefer to use `$PSDefaultParameterValues` to do this?

   - _Your prefered default behavior_